Snapdocs raises $60M to manage the mortgage process in the cloud – TechCrunch

 And for some further context, according to PitchBook data estimates, Snapdocs was valued at $200 million in its last round, in October 2019.

 Snapdocs’ central premise is that buying a house requires not just a lot of paperwork but also a lot of different parties to be on the same page, so to speak, to set the wheels in motion and get a deal done.
-There is not just the mortgage (with its multiple parties) to settle; you also have real estate brokers and agents, the home sellers, inspectors and appraisers, the insurance company, the title company, and more — some 15 parties in all.
+There is not just the mortgage (with its multiple parties) to settle; you also have real estate brokers and agents, the home sellers, inspectors and appraisers, the insurance company, the title company and more — some 15 parties in all.

 The complexity of all of them working together in a quick and efficient way often means the process of buying and selling a house can be long and costly.
 And that’s before the pandemic — with the problems associated with social distancing and remote working — hit us.